By Andy Igrejas, campaign director

 We need your help to correct the flaws in the legislation that don't do enough to ensure that chemicals are safe before entering the market and to guarantee that the most dangerous chemicals are taken off the market quickly.

-And if you are not yet a member of the Safer Chemicals, Healthy Families campaign, please sign up today.
+If you are not yet a member of the Safer Chemicals, Healthy Families campaign, please sign up today.

 To stay on top of news about the bills to reform TSCA moving through Congress, check our website for regular updates at www.saferchemicals.org.